About the Ernst von Siemens Music Foundation

 The foundation was established in 1972 by Ernst von Siemens, grandson of the company founder Werner von Siemens.
 It began its work at the beginning of 1973 and in the same year the first Ernst von Siemens Music Prize was awarded – to Benjamin Britten.
 Since then, the foundation has awarded the Ernst von Siemens Music Prize every year to a composer, performer or musicologist who has made outstanding contributions to international musical life.
 Previous winners include Olivier Messiaen, Mstislav Rostropovich, Luciano Berio, Hans Werner Henze, György Ligeti, Claudio Abbado, Helmut Lachenmann, György Kurtág, Wolfgang Rihm, Mariss Jansons, Anne-Sophie Mutter, Rebecca Saunders and Tabea Zimmermann.

 The Ernst von Siemens Music Foundation also awards two Ensemble Prizes.
 With 75,000 euros each, two young ensembles are supported as individually and sustainably as possible in their artistic and structural development.
-For the Ensemble Prize 2023, the Board of Trustees chose the Ensemble Ekmeles from New York and the NAMES Ensemble from Salzburg.
+For the Ensemble Prize 2024, the Board of Trustees chose the ensembles BROKEN FRAMES SYNDICATE and Frames Percussion.
 The ensembles stood out from the many applications submitted due to their technical precision, their innovative programmes and, last but not least, their openness towards young composers and their work.
+For the first time, the Ernst von Siemens Music Foundation is cooperating with the Beethovenfest Bonn, where the ensembles will have the opportunity to perform live in autumn 2024.

 Young, professional ensembles in the consolidation phase can apply.
 Two thirds of the ensemble members should be younger than 35.
 The ensemble should be dedicated exclusively to contemporary repertoire.

 The largest share of the annual funding, more than three million euros, goes to around 130 contemporary music projects worldwide.
 The Ernst von Siemens Music Foundation supports commissions for compositions ranging from small ensembles to choral and orchestral works from Great Britain to Slovakia, from Canada to Chile.
 Concerts and festivals from Reykjavik to Prague, Milan and New York also receive funding.
-Numerous academies for young composers and performers are also supported, for example at the Collège Contemporain in Paris.
+Numerous academies for young composers and performers are also supported.

 Board of Trustees and Foundation Board

 The Foundation's Board of Trustees is responsible for selecting the prizewinners and the projects to be supported.
-Its members are Thomas von Angyan as chairman, Ilona Schmiel as vice chairwoman, Nikolaus Brass, Winrich Hopp, Ulrich Mosch, Isabel Mundry, Enno Poppe, Wolfgang Rihm, Carolin Widmann and Andrea Zietzschmann.
+Its members are Thomas Angyan as chairman, Ilona Schmiel as vice chairwoman, Nikolaus Brass, Winrich Hopp, Clara Iannotta, Ulrich Mosch, Enno Poppe, Wolfgang Rihm and Tamara Stefanovich.

 Responsibility for the Ernst von Siemens Music Foundation lies with the Foundation Board.
-It is currently chaired by Peter Ruzicka, member of the Bavarian Academy of Fine Arts.
+It is chaired by Tabea Zimmermann, member of the Bavarian Academy of Fine Arts.
 Other members are Ferdinand von Siemens as Vice Chairman, Elisabeth Bourqui, Eric Fellhauer, Elisabeth Oltramare, Herbert Scheidt, Christoph von Seidel and Christian Wildmoser.